JustinyAhin/byrdmarks-extract/README.md

 - Install Node.js if not present
 - Install pnpm if not present
 - Set up Playwright with Chromium
+- Launch a Playwright browser instance at `https://x.com/i/flow/login` to authenticate

+Once the browser is launched, please enter your Twitter username and password (and 2FA code if applicable) to authenticate.

 ## Usage